-Let me suggest that it was no coincidence that right after last Christmas an urgent meeting of geophysicists gathered to update the World Magnetic Model.
-As you no doubt know, the magnetic north is not located at the same place as the geographic north so navigation systems need to know exactly how far apart the two points are.
-As it turns out, the magnetic North Pole had moved further away from where we thought it was and that is no small matter for navigators and so the urgent meeting was called in January this year to correct our calculation model.
+Let me suggest that it was no coincidence that right after Christmas 2018 an urgent meeting of geophysicists gathered to update the World Magnetic Model.
+As you no doubt know, the magnetic North Pole is not located at the same place as the geographic North Pole so navigation systems need to know exactly how far apart the two points are.
+As it turns out, the magnetic North Pole had moved further away from where we thought it was and that is no small matter for navigators and so the urgent meeting was called in January 2019 to correct our calculation model.
+They expected to get five years life from the 2015 magnetic model but it was realised that the north polar region was experiencing an unpredicted erratic change and the revised model was launched under urgency in 2019.

 The unpredictable wandering of the North Pole has occupied the imaginations of scientists and explorers ever since it was first accurately located in 1831 by James Clark Ross in the Canadian Arctic.
 But in the mid-1990s it’s speed accelerated from around 15 kilometres per year to around 55 kilometres per year.
 By 2001, it was in the Arctic Ocean.
 It is currently on track for Siberia.
 Likewise in our part of the planet the magnetic south pole has now moved off the coast of Antarctica and is now even outside the Antarctic circle.